 While it’s unlikely that you’ll get stuck, it’s still reassuring to know that you’re able to contact a real human being through a live chat directly from the website editor.
 So, if you misplace a product page, or accidentally delete something, help is never far away.

-Overall, Zyro eCommerce offers an effortless online store-building experience: you pick a designer-made template, customize it to reflect your shop and brand, add your products and publish your website.
+Overall, Zyro’s eCommerce solutions offers an effortless online store-building experience: you pick a designer-made template, customize it to reflect your shop and brand, add your products and publish your website.

 There are no transaction fees, nor a listing fee no matter how many products you have up in your store.
 This makes Zyro a strong and attractive alternative to both Etsy and the eCommerce platform Shopify – you can start selling without having to worry about additional costs diluting your profit margins.